A Historically Informed Performance Project in Treviso, Italy

 Giovanni Battista Tomadini (Udine, 1738-1799) – Sonata [I. Allegro; II.
 Larghetto; III.
 Allegro]

-Today we visited a late 19th century organ which is built in a very Classical style, still very close to the ideals of the 18th century Venetian school.
-The organ at Santa Maria Maddalena Church was built in 1888 by Beniamino Zanin, the founder of the Zanin organ building company which is still in business today.
-Zanin was not originally from the Veneto region, he was born in the neighboring Friuli-Venezia Giulia region.
-When the Republic of Venice was at its height of power it included many nearby areas, including Friuli-Venezia Giulia and the Dalmatian coast (today a part of Croatia), where today it is possible to find numerous Venetian organs.
-The repertoire I decided to practise and record on this 2-manual organ is a sonata in three movements by the late 18th century Friuli-born composer Giovanni Battista Tomadini.
+The repertoire I decided to practise and record on this two-manual organ is a sonata in three movements by the late 18th century Friuli-born composer Giovanni Battista Tomadini.
 He was chapel master and cathedral organist in Udine, where he regularly played the beautiful 1758 Nacchini organ which is still in use today.
 The writing of this sonata clearly indicates the use of two manuals, as the Nacchini organ he played had two.
-The first movement is an Allegro: the forte on the Great manual (Principale, Ottava, XII, XV, XIX, XXII, Flauto in XII, Cornetta, sometimes without XIX, XXII and Cornetta to give more space to lighter writing) is in dialogue with the piano on the Positive (Principale, Ottava, Viola 4), with the pedal activated in block (16, 8 and 5 1/3 according to the Venetian tradition) and coupled to the Positive to add some more balance.
-The second movement is a lovely Adagietto, played throughout an octave lower on the Positive with an alternation of Flauto 4 and Viola 4 together and Viola 4 alone, with an 8-foot pedal bass when required.
-Some echo effects are also made with Flauto 4 alone.
-The last movement is a brilliant Allegro with a registration quite similar to the one used for the first movement, with Principale, Ottava, XII, XV, XIX, XXII, XXVI-XXIX, Flauto in XII and Cornetta on the Great and Principale, Ottava, XV, XIX-XXII and Viola 4 on the Positive, with full pedal coupled to the positive.
+The first movement is an Allegro: the forte on the Great manual as a Ripieno misto (Principale, Ottava, XII, XV, XIX, XXII, Flauto in XII, Cornetta, sometimes without XIX, XXII and Cornetta to give more space to lighter writing) is in dialogue with the piano on the Positive (Principale, Ottava, Viola 4), with the pedal activated in block (16, 8 and 5 1/3) according to the Venetian tradition, and coupled to the Positive to add some more balance.
+The second movement is a lovely Adagietto, played throughout an octave lower on the Positive with an alternation of Flauto 4 and Viola 4 together – Traversiè: Flauto in VIII B. e S., Violetta B. e S. (Candide, 1797-9) – and Viola 4 alone, with an 8-foot pedal bass when required.
+Some echo effects are also made with Flauto 4 alone – Flauto dolce: Flauto in VIII B. e S. (Candide, 1797-9).
+The last movement is a brilliant Allegro with a registration quite similar to the one used for the first movement, with Principale, Ottava, XII, XV, XIX, XXII, XXVI-XXIX, Flauto in XII and Cornetta on the Great and Principale, Ottava, XV, XIX-XXII and Viola 4 on the Positive, with full pedal coupled to the Positive.

 Friday, September 16, 2022